 Adjust the mirrors

 Modern cars don’t need idling to warm up the engine.
 Idling can actually do more harm to your engine.
 However, according to Jalopnik, if this is a freezing winter morning, say in the Darjeeling mountains, then it is a good idea to idle your engine for 3 minutes before you start off.
 For all other climate conditions, the engine is best warmed by driving at low RPMs for a few kilometres.
-It should be about ~ 8 km ideally which translates to a 15 minute drive at 40 kmph.
-On a summer day, the engine will reach its operating temperature in 5 km whereas it may take 10 km to do so in the winter.
+On a summer day, the engine will reach its operating temperature quickly within a few km whereas it may take a longer distance to do so in the winter.
 During these first few kilometers, while the engine is warming up, don’t revv the engine hard: keep it below 2000 RPM.

 The unruly city traffic can be stressful.
 A little music can be therapeutic.
 I usually listen to soothing music to calm me down when driving inside the city.
 On the highways during the night, I switch to fast paced (but not loud) music which helps me stay alert.